 How to Cook on the SearPlate Griddle: The Ultimate Guide

-With the SearPlate Griddle, you can cook for large groups on a high heat, nonstick surface that’s compatible with your Outpost Grill and other Breeo cooking accessories.
-Watch the video and take a scroll through the guide below to learn everything you need to know about the Griddle before your first cook.
+With the griddle, you can cook for large groups on a high-heat, nonstick surface while using all your other Breeo cooking accessories.
+Watch the video and scroll through the guide below to learn everything you need to know before cooking on the griddle.

 We manufacture the SearPlate Griddle here in Lancaster, PA with ¼ inch hot rolled carbon steel.
 We chose carbon steel over similar materials like cast iron for its even heat distribution and ability to hold high temperatures.
 The nonstick surface is maintained through a seasoning process and like the finest leathers, only gets better with age and use.

-The key to using the SearPlate Griddle is having a low fire and hot bed of coals.
-If your fire is too large, the Griddle will overheat causing the oil to burn off.
+The key to using the griddle is having a low fire and hot bed of coals.
+If your fire is too large, it will overheat causing the oil to burn off.
 Starting a large fire an hour before you add the SearPlate will give your fire pit ample time to heat up and burn low.

-Once you have a large bed of coals, use two people to place the SearPlate onto your standard rim fire pit making sure to leave the Outpost Grill insert uncovered.
-Use a pair of tongs or heat resistant gloves to adjust the Griddle into a level position on your fire pit.
+Once you have a large bed of coals, use two people to place the SearPlate onto your fire pit making sure to leave the Outpost Grill insert uncovered.
+Use a pair of tongs or heat-resistant gloves to adjust it into a level position on your fire pit.

-After the Griddle is level and secure, turn the handles downward.
-If you’re cooking with other Breeo grilling accessories, now is the time to add them to your fire pit system.
-Once your SearPlate is attached and your setup is built, you’re ready to get cooking.
+After the griddle is level and secure, turn the handles downward.
+If you’re cooking with other Breeo grilling accessories, now is the time to build the evening setup.
+Once your fire pit system is in position and secure, you’re ready to get cooking.